anguyen8/gScoreCAM/README.md

 python evaluation.py --scoremap_root {FOLDER_OF_HEATMAPS} --dataset_name imagenet
 ```

-**Generate heatmap for ImageNetv2**
+#### Generate heatmap for ImageNetv2

-To generate heatmaps from ImageNetv2, make sure you are under gScoreCAM folder.
+To generate heatmaps from ImageNetv2 evaluation above, make sure you are under `gScoreCAM` folder.
 Then you may get the heatmap with the following command:
  ```
  python wsol_compute_heatmap.py main --model RN50x16 --method gscorecam --dataset imagenet --is-clip
  ```